JudementKazzy/File-Type-Converter/README.md

 # File-Type-Converter
-This is a simple file type converter
+This is a simple file type converter for single file use

+# Requiremnets
+it requres only pythons inbuild library